 - Oil-Free: Add 4 ½ tablespoons oil-free dressing to each jar in place of the dressing.

-- Mason jars: Each (32-ounce) jar serves 1 to 2 people.
+- Mason jars: Each (32-ounce) jar is 2 servings.
 To fit this salad into jars in equal amounts without leftovers, the combined jar capacity must equal 96 ounces.
 For example, you can use 8 (12-ounce) jars, 6 (16-ounce) jars, and so on.

 - Skip the jars and combine the salad and dressing in a large bowl instead.
 Refrigerate for up to 4 days in an airtight container.